TravelMedEvidence. Expertise. Safer travel.

 Mosquito protection

-Mosquito-bite prevention essential below 1200m.
-Malaria risk year-round in low-altitude areas (Zambezi valley, Lake Kariba); seasonal in others.
-Harare and high-altitude areas are low-risk.
+Mosquito-bite prevention is essential below ~1200m.
+Malaria risk is year-round in low-altitude areas (Zambezi valley, Lake Kariba, Victoria Falls area) and seasonal elsewhere (November–June).
+Harare and the high plateau are low-risk.
+Use DEET- or picaridin-based repellent, treated bed nets, and long sleeves at dusk and dawn.

 Sources